Hepatitis B can cause contagious liver disease.

 - Sharing razors or toothbrushes.

 - Direct contact with blood or open sores.

 - Exposure to blood from a needle stick or other sharp object.

-People born in Asia, Africa and other regions with higher rates of hepatitis B should be tested.
+You should get tested if you were born n in Asia, Africa and other regions with higher rates of hepatitis B.

 Hepatitis B is preventable.

 Vaccines are safe and effective.
 Talk to your doctor or visit the immunizations page to learn about free vaccine resources.

-People who are at high risk for hepatitis A or B may be eligible for free immunizations at Tacoma-Pierce County Health Department.
+People who are at high risk for hepatitis A or B may be eligible for free immunizations at our office.

 Call our hepatitis program at (253) 798-6410.